Best Practices for Sending Large File Volumes to Sys.tm®

 Make sure your Flow is configured correctly and Pause on Errors is enabled to catch issues early.
 Also, confirm your metered limits support the expected volume.

-Windows Sys.tm Client Settings
+Windows Sys.tm Client Setup and Limitations

 - Use Send to Sys.tm instead of dragging files into the folder.
-Dragging creates unnecessary internal activity.

-- Keep folder contents at a reasonable number to avoid overtaxing Windows Explorer.
+- Keep folder contents at a reasonable number to avoid overtaxing Windows Explorer